Port Washington Water District

 The Port Washington Water District is a public water utility district in Nassau County, on Long Island, in New York, United States.

 Description

-The Port Washington Water District was established in 1913.
-As of 2019, the district serves over 30,000 residents throughout the Greater Port Washington area.
+The Port Washington Water District was established in 1913, and serves large portions of the Cow Neck (Port Washington) Peninsula.
+As of 2019, the district serves over 30,000 residents and businesses throughout the Greater Port Washington area.

 Communities served

 The Port Washington Water District serves the following communities: